Baptism with the Holy Spirit: Keswick higher life movement (19th century)

 After his conversion in 1821, Presbyterian minister and revivalist Charles Grandison Finney experienced what he called "baptism in the Holy Spirit" accompanied by "unutterable gushings" of praise.
 Finney and other Reformed writers, known as Oberlin perfectionists, agreed that there was a life altering experience after conversion, but unlike their Wesleyan holiness counterparts, they conceived of it as an ongoing process enabling believers to devote themselves wholly to Christ's service.
 Similarly, the English Higher Life movement taught that the second blessing was an "enduement of power".
 According to this view, Spirit baptism gave Christians the ability to be witnesses for the gospel and to perform Christian service.
 Wesleyan teachers emphasized purity while Oberlin and higher life advocates stressed power as the defining outcome of Spirit baptism.

 20th century

 In the early 1890s, R.C.
 Horner, a Canadian holiness evangelist, introduced a theological distinction that would be important for the development of Pentecostalism.
 He argued in his books Pentecost (1891) and Bible Doctrines (1909) that the baptism in the Holy Spirit was not synonymous with the second blessing but was actually a third work of grace subsequent to salvation and sanctification that empowered the believer for service.
 Charles Fox Parham would build on this doctrinal foundation when he identified speaking in tongues as the Bible evidence of Spirit baptism.
+John Wesley's Checks to Antinomianism became a standard for Holiness Pentecostal teachers.

 Views

-The diverse views on Spirit-baptism held among Christian traditions can be categorized into three main groups.
-These are baptism with the Spirit as sacramental initiation (Orthodox and Catholic churches), regeneration (Reformed tradition), and empowerment for witness and vocation (Pentecostals and charismatics).
+The diverse views on Spirit-baptism held among Christian traditions can be categorized into four main groups.
+These are baptism with the Spirit as sacramental initiation (Orthodox and Catholic churches), regeneration (Reformed tradition), entire sanctification (Methodist tradition, along with others in the holiness movement) and empowerment for witness and vocation (Pentecostals and charismatics).